archezinternational/hugo/content/shop/ebook.md

   ]

 # meta description
-description: "HOW TO ILLUSTRATE IN 10 STEPS, Learn quickly and easily with our step-by-step guide to illustrate and get a simple and aesthetic look using just Photoshop.
+description: "HOW TO ILLUSTRATE IN 10 STEPS, Learn quickly and easily with our step-by-step guide to illustrate in an aesthetic and simple way using just Photoshop.
 Available for you 24 hours a day 7 days a week!"

 # taxonomies
 categories: